inaabadjieva/SoftUni-Java/README.md

-# SoftUni-Java
+# SoftUni Java Course

-Course exercises and exams
+<p>This repository contains algorithmic tasks and exercices in Java.</p>